Church of England: Middle Ages

 Hereford Cathedral is one of the church's 43 cathedrals; many have histories stretching back centuries.

 There is evidence for Christianity in Roman Britain as early as the 3rd century.
 After the fall of the Roman Empire, England was conquered by the Anglo-Saxons, who were pagans, and the Celtic church was confined to Cornwall and Wales.
 In 597, Pope Gregory I sent missionaries to England to Christianise the Anglo-Saxons.
 This mission was led by Augustine, who became the first archbishop of Canterbury.
 The Church of England considers 597 the start of its formal history.

 In Northumbria, Celtic missionaries competed with their Roman counterparts.
 The Celtic and Roman churches disagreed over the date of Easter, baptismal customs, and the style of tonsure worn by monks.
 King Oswiu of Northumbria summoned the Synod of Whitby in 664.
 The king decided Northumbria would follow the Roman tradition because Saint Peter and his successors, the bishops of Rome, hold the keys of the kingdom of heaven.

 By the late Middle Ages, Catholicism was an essential part of English life and culture.
-The 9,000 parishes covering all of England were overseen by a hierarchy of deaneries, archdeaconries, dioceses led by bishops, and ultimately the pope who presided over the Catholic Church from Rome.
+The 9,000 parishes covering all of England were overseen by a hierarchy of deaneries, archdeaconries, dioceses led by bishops, the primate of All England, the archbishop of Canterbury, and ultimately the pope who presided over the Catholic Church from Rome.
 Catholicism taught that the contrite person could cooperate with God towards their salvation by performing good works (see synergism).
 God's grace was given through the seven sacraments.
 In the Mass, a priest consecrated bread and wine to become the body and blood of Christ through transubstantiation.
 The church taught that, in the name of the congregation, the priest offered to God the same sacrifice of Christ on the cross that provided atonement for the sins of humanity.
 The Mass was also an offering of prayer by which the living could help souls in purgatory.
 While penance removed the guilt attached to sin, Catholicism taught that a penalty still remained.
 It was believed that most people would end their lives with these penalties unsatisfied and would have to spend time in purgatory.
 Time in purgatory could be lessened through indulgences and prayers for the dead, which were made possible by the communion of saints.